AdobeDocs/ffs-translate-lipsync/src/pages/guides/index.md

+---
+title: Transcribe API Quickstart
+description: This page is a quickstart guide for the ADLS Transcribe API.
+---

 ## API Walkthrough

 Transcribe, Dubbing & LipSync APIs address the need for automated video translation and lip-syncing at scale.
 This document provides a guide to use these Async APIs  for: